sumanbgl/udacity-azure-data-engineer/README.md

 What issues are blocking my progress?
 Azure cloud sessions timeout before I arrive at a solution and implement it.
 Have to do the setup again from scratch.

+- 14 August 2022
+Day-44: DE

+What did I learn today?
+Learnt  good number of new python concepts - lists, sets, dictionaries, zip, enumerate, iterable, lambda.
+Did the local postgres setup to load project 3 data for analysis.
+Working on developing start schema for project 3.

+What will I learn tomorrow?
+Complete project 3 and submit it for review.

+What issues are blocking my progress?
+Nothing at this point.